robNice/OMV-Service-Dashboard/CONFIG_README.md

 #### Default images and overrides

 The Home background image is `assets/backgrounds/_home.png`.
-Use your own home-background image by placing a `_home` + any extension of png, gif, jpg or webp_ n your config/assets/backgrounds directory.
+Use your own home-background image by placing a `_home` + any extension of png, gif, jpg or webp n your config/assets/backgrounds directory.

+The default background image is `assets/backgrounds/_default.png`.
+Use your own default background image by placing a `_default` + any extension of png, gif, jpg or webp in your config/assets/backgrounds directory.

 The default section and service card images are `assets/cards/sections/_default.png` and `assets/cards/services/_default.png`.
-Use your own default images by placing a `_default` + any extension of png, gif, jpg or webp_ in your config/assets/cards/sections and config/assets/cards/services directories.`
+Use your own default images by placing a `_default` + any extension of png, gif, jpg or webp in your config/assets/cards/sections and config/assets/cards/services directories.`

 ---